-I'm told (by people who would know) that Max Brooks' "World War Z" is an exceptionally good book, an epic, globe-spanning "oral history"--modeled on Studs Terkel's "The Good War"--of an apocalyptic uprising of Romeroesque flesh-eating zombies Definitely my cup 'o tea and one I'll likely imbibe in the near future.
+I'm told (by people who would know) that Max Brooks' "World War Z" is an exceptionally good book.
+Modeled on Studs Terkel's "The Good War," an epic, globe-spanning "oral history" of an apocalyptic uprising of Romeroesque flesh-eating zombies Definitely my cup 'o tea and one I'll likely imbibe in the near future.

 I have, unfortunately, already seen how Hollywood treated the tale.
 Conceptually, the film's creators immediately disposed of the successful book, putting it through

 the usual creative gang-rape--I'm told the biggest similarity